dcaustin33/poker/README.txt

 # poker
 Compilation of different poker classes that can be used for simulations or anything related to poker.
+Has a class that can be used as a card deck and then a compare class that finds winners Note - Two Plus Two hand evaluator is exponentially faster but in C++ and this works decently for simulation

 Class: deck
   Functions: